 district will still provide planting services but tree stock will have to

 Richard Fouillard (Ellice CAO) Ken Fosty (tree Canada Rep)

 Canart (UARCD) Bob Sopuck (MP) Mal Mauthe (track supervisor CN)

 have been working hard to get all of our fall water retention projects

 done.
-We have completed new construction at 3 sites and have one left to
+We have completed new construction at 4 sites.
+We are finally

 staff has worked hard to complete 6 erosion control projects of different